Skip to Content

 • The beaches – Of course, there are plenty of beaches to choose from in Sicily and these are all free.

-• A festival – There are various local festivals that run throughout the year and have spectacular celebrations in Palermo and Catani, which are free.
+• A festival – Various local festivals run throughout the year and have spectacular celebrations in Palermo and Catani, which are free.
 Head to the flower-carpeted street in May or visit during August for the onion festival.

 • Churches and Cathedrals – Many of these are free to enter (or just a few euros).
 There are some stunning baroque churches on the island so make sure to include at least one on your trip.